Prof. Dr. Hugo M. Kehr

 Academic Career and Research Areas

-- Visiting Fellow der University of New South Wales, Sydney (2009)
+- Visiting Fellow of the University of New South Wales, Sydney (2009)

 - Highly Commended Award by EmeraldLiteratiNetwork (2008)

 - Nomination for the Newman Award of the Academy of Management (2003)

 Key Publications (all publications)

 Kehr, H. M., Bakaç.
 C.[shared first authorship], Jais, M., Brunner, D., Voigt, J., & Holzemer, L. (in press).
 The role of death-anxiety-induced fear of COVID-19 in compliance with and acceptance of government-issued COVID-19 regulations.
 Frontiers in Psychology.Abstract